-APY is a measurement similar to compound interest but expressed in percentages.
-While you can use the compound interest calculator in order to check the final balance of your investment, the APY calculator will estimate its annual percentage gain.
+With annual percentage yield, you can compare a number of interest rates that have different compounding periods.
+This is because APY is a measurement similar to compound interest but expressed in percentages.
+While you can always use the compound interest calculator in order to check the final balance of your investment, the APY calculator will estimate its annual percentage gain.

-APY calculator bases its calculations on two values – interest and compound frequency.
-Thanks to the variety of options in the second box, you can compare a number of offers which have different compounding periods.
+This APY calculator bases its calculations on two values – interest and compound frequency.
+Thanks to the variety of options in the second box, you can compare a number of offers that have different compounding periods.

 For example, you have the following offers:

-Now, the only thing you have to remember is that the higher the APY value is, the more benefit you will have from the offer.
-By calculating APY, you can see that the first of the exemplary offers pays off the most.
+Now, the only thing you have to remember is that the higher the APY value is, the better the offer.
+By calculating APY, you can see that the first exemplary offer pays the most.

 The calculation of the annual percentage yield is based on the following equation:

 APY = (1 + r/n)ⁿ – 1

 n- Number of times the interest is compounded per year.